Did Your Job Interview Go Well? 10 Signs You WILL Be Hired

 If you walked out of your job interview or hung up the phone and you’re entirely unsure whether you’ll get hired, don’t worry.
 Use the signs listed below to help ease your mind.
 If you noticed any of them during the interview, there’s a good chance the company is interested in you.

-Even though we just mentioned what the average time of an interview should be, there are exceptions.
+Even though we just mentioned what the average time for an interview should be, there are exceptions.
 Again, you should never push to have a longer interview than anyone else.
 Interview schedules are usually pretty tight.
 This is especially true if many people are interviewing for the same position.

 But, if the person interviewing you keeps asking questions, and even goes off-topic with side questions, it can be a good sign.
 If they are the ones extending the time because they want to know more about you, It’s usually because they’re interested.

 Few employers would willingly throw off their schedule for no reason.
 So, if they end up getting a little ‘behind’ because your interview ran long, it could be a good sign.
 It means that they liked your answers and wanted to know more about what you could do for the company.

 You Notice Positive Body Language